Knowrithm/knowrithm-docs/getting-started/installation.md

 # Installation Guide

-Get Knowrithm up and running in your environment with our comprehensive installation guide.
+Get Knowrithm up and running in your environment with our installation guide.
 We support multiple deployment options to fit your development workflow and production requirements.

 ---

-## 🎯 Before You Begin
+## Before You Begin

 ### System Requirements